-David Grace begins his first season as an assistant coach at UCLA in 2013-14.
+David Grace begins his second season as an assistant coach at UCLA in 2013-14.

-In 2011-12, the Beavers won 21 games, reaching the 20-win plateau for the first time in more than two decades.
-Likewise, Oregon State had registered their second winning season since 1989-90.
+Led by Cunningham, Nelson, Burton and Moreland in 2011-12, the Beavers won 21 games, reaching the 20-win plateau for the first time in more than two decades.
 The Beavers averaged a school record 78.9 points per game, leading the Pac-12 in scoring for the first time in school history.
-Oregon State also had one player lead the conference in field goal percentage, steals and blocked shots.

 A decorated military veteran who served in Operation Desert Storm, Grace quickly rose through the high school and college coaching ranks prior to his arrival at Oregon State.
 Known for his tireless work ethic and inspirational leadership, he developed an intimate knowledge of the game forged over 30 years of working in all aspects of the sport.
 He has played, coached and refereed basketball games across America and on three continents.

 Grace served as the top assistant coach at the University of San Francisco with responsibilities as head recruiting coordinator.
-During this time, he first recruited former Oregon State standout Jared Cunningham out of Oakland, Calif.
-He also served as head of scouting, working as an academic coordinator and assisted with fundraising efforts.
+He also served as head of scouting, working as an academic coordinator, and assisted with fundraising efforts.

 During the 2004-05 season, Grace was hired as a business teacher and head coach at South Mountain High School in Phoenix, Ariz., where he guided the Jaguars to a 5A Division II state championship in his second year, compiling a 29-4 overall record.